 CPU: Dual-core Intel Core i5 – i7 | Graphics: Intel Iris Plus Graphics 640 – 650 | RAM: 8GB – 16GB | Screen: 13.3-inch, (2,560 x 1,600) IPS | Storage: 256GB – 1TB PCIe 3.0 SSD

-Apple's range of MacBooks are excellent laptops for programming on, thanks to excellent build quality, fast components, great battery life and powerful software.
-The 13-inch Macbook Pro with touchbar is the best laptop Apple has ever made, and builds new features into the classic design.
-Of course the headline feature is the touchbar - it's a thin OLED display at the top of the keyboard which can be used for any number of things, whether that be auto-suggesting words as you type or offering Touch ID so you can log in with just your fingerprint.
-It's 13-inch screen keeps the laptop thin and light enough to carry around with you if you travel a lot.
+Apple’s range of MacBooks are some of the best laptops for programming you’ll find today.
+This is thanks to excellent build quality, fast components, stellar battery life and powerful software.
+The 13-inch MacBook Pro with Touch Bar is the best laptop Apple has ever made, and incorporates new features into the classic design.
+Of course, the marquee feature here is the Touch Bar – a thin OLED display at the top of the keyboard which can be used for any number of things, whether that be auto-suggesting words as you type or offering Touch ID so you can log in with a fingerprint.
+And, now that the MacBook Pro 2018 is here, Apple’s best laptop is even better.

 5. Microsoft Surface Pro